rfindley/wanikani-open-framework/README.md

 wkof.ready('Progress').then(do_something);

 function do_something() {
-    // TODO:  Add your code to access the Menu interface. console.log('wkof.Progress is loaded');
+    // TODO:  Add your code to access the Progress interface. console.log('wkof.Progress is loaded');
 }
 ```